How to Ask for Help for Addiction

 2 min read · 4 sections

-If you are one of the many people in the U.S. struggling with drug or alcohol misuse or addiction, you are not alone.
+If you are one of the many people in the U.S. struggling with drug or alcohol addiction, you are not alone.
 Deciding to get help is one of the biggest but often challenging steps you can take.
 However, it can be life changing.
 By enrolling in an evidence-based addiction treatment program, you can learn how to live a healthier life without drugs and alcohol.1

 What you will learn: